signalfx/splunk-otel-js/CONTRIBUTING.md

 See [SECURITY.md](SECURITY.md#reporting-security-issues) for detailed instructions.

+## Documentation

+The Splunk Observability documentation is hosted on https://docs.splunk.com/Observability, which contains all the prescriptive guidance for Splunk Observability products.
+Prescriptive guidance consists of step-by-step instructions, conceptual material, and decision support for customers.
+Reference documentation and development documentation is hosted on this repository.

+You can send feedback about Splunk Observability docs by clicking the Feedback button on any of our documentation pages.

 ## Contributing via Pull Requests

 Contributions via Pull Requests (PRs) are much appreciated.
 Before sending us a